Michael Kelly (editor): Death

 Kelly wanted to report on the start of the Iraq War in 2003.
-For this war, the U.S. military embedded journalists into coalition military units and Kelly acceded to this approach, as did around 600 other journalists.
+For this war, the U.S. military embedded journalists into coalition military units and Kelly acceded to this approach, as did approximately 600 other journalists.
 Kelly was assigned to the same unit as journalist Ted Koppel of ABC Nightline.
 On April 3, 2003, a few weeks following the 2003 invasion of Iraq, U.S. forces were 10–20 km from the Baghdad International Airport and the center of Baghdad.
 Koppel, in his preface to Things Worth Fighting For: Collected Writings, said that he and Kelly learned that securing the airport was the 3rd Infantry Division's mission on the night when he last saw Kelly alive.

 During that invasion, Kelly was traveling in a Humvee vehicle with Staff Sergeant Wilbert Davis, a 15-year U.S. Army veteran, when the vehicle was fired upon by Iraqi soldiers.
 The vehicle carrying Kelly and Davis veered off an embankment and into a canal below.
-Both men died in the accident.
+Both men died in the attack.
 Kelly was the first U.S. reporter officially killed in action in Iraq.